pretyflaco/bitcoingovernance/index.md

 These freedoms work together to ensure that users aren't trapped by the decisions of software developers or distributors.
 In bitcoin's context, this means that no single implementation, no matter how dominant, can dictate the rules of the network to users who disagree with those rules.

-## why is free software prerequisite for free users?
+## Why is free software prerequisite for free users?

 Without free software, users inevitably become dependent on the decisions made by the software's controllers.
 If you cannot inspect, modify, or redistribute your bitcoin software, you cannot truly verify that it's acting in your interest or according to the consensus rules you want to enforce.